 I auditioned for one degree program and was accepted, but I want to change to the another degree program in theatre.
 How do I do this?

-May transfer students audition directly into the BFA programs?
+Can transfer students audition directly into the BFA programs?

 What is the difference between a BA and a BFA degree?

 Before discussing the differences, it is important to note the ways the programs are similar.
-All theatre degree programs require a student to take core courses in theatre studies (history and literature), directing, theatre technology and acting.
+All theatre degree programs require a student to take core courses in theatre studies (history and literature), directing, theatre technology (BA and BFA Theatre Performance) and acting.
 A student with a degree in theatre is required to be educated in all elements that go into the making of theatrical productions.
 (The BFA in Screen Acting is slightly different in its core—see question below on the difference between BFA Theatre Performance and BFA Screen Acting.)
 The primary difference between the BA and BFA programs is the degree of specialization.

 What is the difference between the BFA Screen Acting degree and the BFA Theatre Performance degree?